yawnston/querycat/README.md

 ## Development

 Even though Python is dynamically typed, prefer to use static typing where possible.
 This project also follows [PEP8](https://peps.python.org/pep-0008/) styling where possible.
-Formatting/linting is done with [Black](https://github.com/psf/black), which is automatically run in GitHub actions for every commit, failing if any issues are found.
+Formatting/linting is done with [Black](https://github.com/psf/black), which is automatically run in GitHub Actions for every commit, failing if any issues are found.